kristopherjohnson/bitsybasic/README.md

     relop ::= < (>|=|ε) | > (<|=|ε) | =

-The statements and expressions have the traditional Tiny BASIC behaviors, which are described elsewhere.
-Here are some peculiarities of the FinchBasic implementation:
+Most of these statements and expressions have the traditional Tiny BASIC behaviors, which are described elsewhere.
+What follows are some peculiarities of the FinchBasic implementation:

 **Numbers**

 Numbers are 64-bit signed integers on 64-bit platforms, or 32-bit signed integers on 32-bit platforms.
-So if your applications rely on the overflow behavior of 16-bit Tiny BASIC, then you may get unexpected results.
+So if your applications rely on the overflow behavior of 16-bit Tiny BASIC numbers, then you may get unexpected results.

 (If your applications rely upon 16-bit overflow behavior, you can change the definition of `Number` in `syntax.swift` from `Int` to `Int16`, and then rebuild `finchbasic`.)

 **PRINT**

-`PR` and `?` are both synonyms for `PRINT`
+`PR` and `?` are both synonyms for `PRINT`.

 If `PRINT`  has no arguments, it outputs a newline character.